rodrigocfd/wikipedia-templates/src/react-multi-locale/README.md

 }
 ```

 Then let's say we have a "Dogs" logical module in our app.
-The strings of this section can have their own locale file, `en_Dogs.json`:
+The strings of this module can have their own locale file, `en_Dogs.json`:

 ```json
 {